jordansne/sport-manager/README.md

 ## Demos

 Here are some demos of its features with data in the database.
 Any data created, deleted or edited is immediately updated in the database.
+The data portrayed in demo is fake NHL data.

 ![alt text](docs/demo/AppDemo.gif "App Demo")